Police roundup: Woman arrested after Huntington shooting

 The following information was provided by the Huntington Police Department:

-The Huntington Police Department reported six new incidents in the 24-hour period ending at 9 p.m.
+The Huntington Police Department reported 18 new incidents in the 24-hour period ending at 9 p.m.
 Wednesday.
 However, the individual police reports were not made available, so these are the only known details.

 Domestic assault and destruction of property, 9 p.m.
 Wednesday, 2000 block of 6th Avenue.